iron-software/IronPdfJava.Examples/tutorials/format-pdfs/README.md

-# HTML to PDF Conversion Using Java with IronPDF
+# HTML to PDF in Java

 ***Based on <https://ironpdf.com/tutorials/format-pdfs/>***

-*This guide provides instructions for Java developers on converting HTML content to high-quality PDF documents using the IronPDF library.*
+*This guide provides a step-by-step approach for Java developers to convert HTML content into high-quality PDF documents using IronPDF.*

-*The IronPDF library is a comprehensive solution for converting and manipulating PDF documents.
-It is available for both [.NET](https://ironpdf.com) and [Java](https://ironpdf.com/java/) developers.
-In this guide, we focus on using IronPDF with Java to transform HTML content (files, markup, etc.) into PDFs.
-For .NET developers, refer to [the .NET HTML to PDF conversion guide](https://ironpdf.com/tutorials/html-to-pdf/).*
+*IronPDF delivers a comprehensive solution for PDF conversion and processing.
+The library supports both [.NET](https://ironpdf.com/) and [Java](https://ironpdf.com/java/) developers.
+This specific guide focuses on utilizing IronPDF for Java to transform HTML sources into PDFs.
+You can find the tutorial specific to .NET in [this detailed guide on HTML to PDF conversion in .NET](https://ironpdf.com/tutorials/html-to-pdf/).*

 <hr class="separator">

-## Overview
+<p class="main-content__segment-title">Overview</p>

 <hr style="clear: both;" class="separator">

-## Getting Started
+<p class="main-content__segment-title">Getting Started</p>

+!!!--LIBRARY_START_TRIAL_BLOCK--!!!

-## 1. Installing the IronPDF Library for Java
+## 1. Setting Up IronPDF PDF Library for Java

 ### 1.1.
-Install IronPDF through Maven
+Adding IronPDF as a Maven Dependency

-To incorporate IronPDF into your Java project via Maven, insert the following dependencies into your project's `pom.xml` file:
+For Java projects managed with Maven, integrate IronPDF by including the following dependencies in the `pom.xml` file:

 ```xml
 <dependency>